lingyun-wu/CarND-Project-05/writeup_template.md

 ![alt text][image2]

 #### 2. Explain how you settled on your final choice of HOG.

-I tried various combinations of parameters.
-The set used for the final results perfoms best: `orientation=9`, `pixels_per_cell=8`, and `cell_per_block=2`.
+I mainly focused on trying different orientation values by comparing the accuracies of the classifiers with different of them.
+The set used for the final results perfoms best: `orientation=11`, `pixels_per_cell=8`, and `cell_per_block=2`.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 I trained a linear SVM using HOG features and color histogram features.
-The parameters for HOG features extraction is described above, and the parameters for color features are: `bin_spatial=16` and `histbin=16`.
+The parameters for HOG features extraction is described above, and the parameters for color features are: `bin_spatial=16` and `histbin=32`.

 I first loaded all car and non-car images from the `vehicle` and `non-vehicle` and got all of the HOG and color features from them by using `extract_features` function in the sixth code cell of the IPython notebook.
 I then created array stacks of feature vectors and labels and split them into training and test data sets.
 After using `RobustScaler`, I fitted the training data set with `LinearSVC`, and got an accuracy of 0.9876 in the test data set.